- Finally, VW has a three-row crossover

-That's because the Atlas V-6 with all-wheel drive, which should be the best seller, is estimated by VW at a not-so-good 17 mpg city, 23 highway, 19 combined.
+That's because the Atlas V-6 with all-wheel drive, which should be the best seller, is EPA-rated at 17 mpg city, 23 highway, 19 combined.

 The story's a little better with front-wheel drive: 18/25/20 mpg.
 The 4-cylinder is rated at 22/26/24 mpg.